 In the eyes of Edward's parents, he himself is one, since he profited from plunder and murder which they abhor and in the end is rewarded for it.

 Matthew Hague, since Edward took Sir Robert Walpole's offer for a new life and wealth in return for sparing Hague.

 Knight Templar Parent: Emmett Scott is perhaps the worst father in a series filled with the likes of Rodrigo Borgia and Haytham Kenway.
-Not only does he disapprove of Caroline's marriage to Edward and goes out of his way to Kick the Dog by even offering money to Edward to abandon her, he still acts like a jerk even after she comes back to the house presumably learnt her lesson.
-This extends to believing that she's faking her illness when she wasn't making her die before her time.
+Not only does he disapprove of Caroline's marriage to Edward and goes out of his way to Kick the Dog by even offering money to Edward to abandon her, he still acts like a jerk even after she comes back to the house, having presumably learnt her lesson.
+This extends to believing that she's faking her illness when he wasn't making her die before her time.
 Also he turns out to be a Templar himself.

 Male Gaze: Edward's journals, which were written for his daughter spend a surprising amount of time talking about Mary Read and Anne Bonnie's bodies.
 Edward unashamedly admits that he loves women wholeheartedly.

 Manipulative Bastard: Caroline's father Emmett is this.
 In order to make his daughter Caroline realize she made a poor decision, he meets Edward in a pub and pretends to be nice and share a drink like gentlemen only for Edward to get drunk at which point he brings him to their home and shows Caroline what an alcoholic Edward is to the point of being a Self-Fulfilling Prophecy.

 Mama Didn't Raise No Criminal: How Linette Hopkins feels towards her son Edward, in the end she tells him upfront that he's a murderer and a disappointment and that she wants nothing to do with him and that he's not half the man his honest, humble father was.